1933 World Series: Game 3

 The Senators scored two runs in the first inning on Joe Cronin's RBI groundout with runners on second and third followed by Fred Schulte's RBI double.
 Next inning, Ossie Bluege hit a leadoff double and scored on Buddy Myer's double.
 They got one more run in the seventh when Luke Sewell singled, stole second, moved to third on a groundout and scored on Myer's double.
 Earl Whitehill held New York to five hits in the shutout.
 To date, this is the last World Series game in which a Washington team won at home.

+October 5, 1933 1:30 pm (ET) at Griffith Stadium in Washington, D.C.